kjolley/BIGSdb_documentation/data_query/0070_querying_isolate_data.rst

   * incomplete - One or more loci have not yet been designated.
   * partial - The scheme is incomplete, but at least one locus has an allele designated.
   * started - At least one locus has an allele designated.
-The scheme mat be complete or partial.
+The scheme may be complete or partial.
   * not started - The scheme has no loci with alleles designated.